European Coal and Steel Community: Founding treaty

+The Dutch act giving assent to the Treaty of Paris, signed by Queen Juliana and countersigned by the relevant ministers.

 The 100-article Treaty of Paris, which established the ECSC, was signed on 18 April 1951 by "the inner six": France, West Germany, Italy, Belgium, the Netherlands and Luxembourg.
 The ECSC was based on supranational principles and was, through the establishment of a common market for coal and steel, intended to expand the economy, increase employment, and raise the standard of living within the Community.
 The market was also intended to progressively rationalise the distribution of production whilst ensuring stability and employment.
 The common market for coal was opened on 10 February 1953, and for steel on 1 May 1953.
 Upon taking effect, the ECSC replaced the International Authority for the Ruhr.

 On 11 August 1952, the United States was the first non-ECSC member to recognise the Community and stated it would now deal with the ECSC on coal and steel matters, establishing its delegation in Brussels.
 Monnet responded by choosing Washington, D.C., as the site of the ECSC's first external presence.
 The headline of the delegation's first bulletin read "Towards a Federal Government of Europe".

 Six years after the Treaty of Paris, the Treaty of Rome was signed by the six ECSC members, creating the European Economic Community (EEC) and the European Atomic Energy Community (EAEC or Euratom).
 These "Communities" were based, with some adjustments, on the ECSC.
 The Treaty of Rome was to be in force indefinitely, unlike the Treaty of Paris, which was to last for a renewable period of fifty years.
 These two new Communities worked on the creation of a customs union and nuclear power community respectively.